mio9/metro/rules.md

 # Rules

-In addition to the (General Server Rule)[https://hub.corecrafted.net/d/7-general-server-rules-v2-1] , some addition rules are applied to the project
+In addition to the [General Server Rule](https://hub.corecrafted.net/d/7-general-server-rules-v2-1) , some addition rules are applied to the project

 ## Railway Operators
-1.
-Only make **necessary** changes to the terrain when building rail lines
+1. ly make **necessary** changes to the terrain when building rail lines
   - i.e. Removing a mountain for the rail line while a tunnel would do the job, and replacing the whole underground with quartz on metro underground lines etc.
 2. Railway passing through managed districts requires agreement from the corresponding district manager
   a.
 Changing of route for lines inside managed districts must also obtain agreement from district manager